segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 7. [Segment Destination Specific Options](#segment-destination-specific-options)

 ## Implementing Success Events
 When getting started with sending Success Events to Adobe, you can choose to use the [automatic Ecommerce Spec mapping](#using-default-ecommerce-spec-events) so you don't have to set up a mapping in Segment and Adobe.
 If you need event support beydont the the standard Ecommerce spec, to support more event types or different ones, you can implement custom [Track events](#creating-custom-track-events) or [Page calls](#creating-page-calls).

 ### Using default Ecommerce Spec Events

-The Adobe Analytics destination automatically works with our standard [Ecommerce API](/docs/connections/spec/ecommerce/v2/).
-The following events are automatically mapped between Segment and Adobe Analytics across all our components: iOS, Android, A.js (device-mode), and Server Side (Cloud-Mode).
+The Adobe Analytics destination automatically works with Segment's standard [Ecommerce API](/docs/connections/spec/ecommerce/v2/).
+The following events are automatically mapped between Segment and Adobe Analytics across all of the Segment components: iOS, Android, A.js (device-mode), and Server Side (Cloud-Mode).
 <!-- TODO LAURA to check wording of last sentence -->

 <table>